Amazon's October Prime Day 2023 sale is the perfect time to save big on Samsung TVs, Amazon Fire TVs and more

 It's very rare to find a Sony 4K smart TV on sale, but leave it to Amazon to offer a great deal on this Sony Bravia 65-inch X90L Series TV during its Prime Day October 2023 sale.
 For a limited time, you can enjoy this full array LED TV in your home for just $1,098.

 This 2023 edition of the Sony Bravia X90L supports Dolby Vision HDR, runs using the GoogleTV OS and offers some sweet extra features for Playstation 5 gamers.
-For example, as soon as you power up your PS5, the TV switches to its Game mode that offers Auto HDR Tone Mapping and Auto Genre Picture Mode for optimized picture quality.
+As soon as you power up your PS5, the TV switches to its Game mode that offers Auto HDR Tone Mapping and Auto Genre Picture Mode for optimized picture quality.

 The X90L is available in a variety of sizes.
 Most are on sale right now on Amazon.